google/tracing-framework/README.md

 ## License

-All code except dependencies under third_party/ is licensed under the permissive Apache 2.0 license.
+All code except dependencies under third_party/ is licensed under the permissive BSD license.
 Feel free to fork/rip/etc and use as you wish!

 ## Contributing